Posted 18.11.2023

 Paying for long-term care is a growing issue for many people in the UK and as life expectancy continues to lengthen, it is something that an ever-increasing proportion of the population will need to address.

-As many as 1.4 million people aged 65 years and over in the UK receive some form of care.[1]
+In 2021, the NHS estimated that 24% of men and 28% of women aged 65 and over needed help with at least one daily living task [1], whether that need is met by paid carers, or unpaid.
+That’s around one in four [1].
 Yet the current government funding available to meet the needs of elderly people is often unfair and unsustainable.
 Whilst the government can support some of the long-term care for those on lower incomes, the reality is that most of us will have to fund our own.

 How much does care cost?